onlinejudge95/DiceHub/frontend/README.md

 git clone git@github.com:onlinejudge95/DiceHub.git
 ```

+-   Generate a `.env.local` file using `.env` file as a template.
+Reach out to [onlinejudge95](mailto:onlinejudge95@gmail.com) for a working copy of the same

--   Do the changes required
+*   Do the changes required
--   Run the development server
+*   Run the development server

 ```bash
 yarn dev